reloadedgames/python-client/README.md

 yum install python-paramiko
 ```

-Security and deprecation may appear when uploading files.
-These are caused by legacy package versions installed by Yum.
+Security and deprecation warnings may appear when uploading files.
+These are caused by legacy package
+versions installed by Yum.

 ### Windows Notes